DougPA/xSDR6000/KnownIssues.md

 ## 24-Jan-2019 - list started

-issues will be added/removed as issues are discovered/fixed
+Issues will be added/removed as issues are discovered/fixed

 ### Not implemented: